apache/apisix/FAQ.md

 The high availability of APISIX can be divided into two parts:

->1.Data plane: The data plane of Apache APISIX is stateless and can be elastically scaled at will.
+1. The data plane of Apache APISIX is stateless and can be elastically scaled at will.
 Just add a layer of LB in front.

->2.Control plane: This part relies on the high-availability implementation of `etcd cluster` without any relational database dependency.
+2. The control plane of Apache APISIX relies on the highly available implementation of `etcd cluster` and does not require any relational database dependency.